 I’ve had some additional thoughts come up as a result of the comments and discussions below…

 First is that I glossed over the free exercise bit, so here it is.
 I’d note that this part seems just as absolute as the rest does.

 “or prohibiting the free exercise thereof.”

-This, quite blatantly prohibits federal government; and since the 14th Amendment, ALL State government, from doing 2 things:
+This, quite blatantly prohibits federal government; and since the 14th Amendment, ALL government, from doing 2 things:

 1) Saying that you can’t practice your religion as a private Citizen.

 2) Imposing ANY form of religion which you didn’t choose upon you.